RESPs: 11 FAQs

 2. Do I need to make regular contributions?
 What happens if I need to skip a contribution?
 Can I change how much I'm contributing?

 You get to decide how much and how often you contribute.
-You can set up automatic transfers to the RESP, or you can simply make contributions whenever you have money to do so.
-For both individual and family RESPs, you can adjust the contributions at your own discretion as long as you don’t go over the lifetime contribution limit of $50,000 per beneficiary.
+You can set up automatic transfers to the RESP, or you can simply make contributions whenever you have an amount to invest.
+For both individual and family RESPs, you can adjust the contributions at your own discretion as long as you don't go over the lifetime contribution limit of $50,000 per beneficiary and/or the established terms and conditions, depending on the type of investment chosen.

 3. What are my investment options?